drumitology/northendlab-hugo/exampleSite/content/contact/_index.md

 image: images/contact.svg

 ---
-Have UX or UI-related questions for your eCommerce website?
-Send me an email and I'll do my best to answer within a day.
+Do customers cringe or respond happily to your social media posts?
+Send me an email and let's see if we're a working fit.